-The Kirk Kapital building in Vejle, designed by Olafur Eliasson, could only be realized with the aid of Odico’s.
+The Kirk Kapital building in Vejle, designed by Olafur Eliasson, could only be realized with the aid of Odico’s technology.
 Their robotic cutting technologies has a huge potential, which is unmatched in the business.

 Coverage includes a segment of a factory visit by Frank Tobe from The Robot Report.